2007 Ålandic legislative election

-Legislative elections were held in Åland on 21 October 2007 to elect members of the for the Lagting.
+Legislative elections were held in Åland on 21 October 2007 to elect members of the Lagting.
 All 30 seats were up for election to four-year terms using proportional representation.
 The Åland Progress Group did not participate in the elections, as its sole member of the Lagting, Ronald Boman, opted to retire, while a new organisation, the Hut Group, unsuccessfully contested its first election.

 The Liberals for Åland won the most seats in the election and formed a government with Åland Centre, in which Liberal Viveka Eriksson became the new premier.

 Opinion polls

 A 2006 survey indicated that the Liberals for Åland would regain their status as the largest party in the Lagting, while the previously dominant Åland Centre would fall below 20% of the vote for the first time in its history.
 The Future of Åland, which supports the independence of Åland from Finland and was contesting its second election to the Lagting, would more than double its vote.
 A 2007 survey, on the other hand, indicated that the Åland Centre would remain the largest party in the Lagting.